NCSU-Libraries/APTrust-Bagit/README.md

 A set of scripts to bag things according to the bagit specification, along with creation of metadata files that APTrust require.
-Ingests to APTrust S3 buckets, verifies S3 upload.
+Ingests to APTrust S3 buckets, verifies S3 upload, records audit data to text file and to DAEV (digital asset management system).

 ## Setup